MohamedDer/My-Wallet/README.md

 Description
 ------
 My wallet is an elegant digital wallet app template.
 It is provided with a boilerplate code for login, signup, dashboard and profile code.
 The forms contain local field verification for lenght and email format.
-You can use it as a foundation for your projects, for it is a simple, readable and -I wish- structured code.
+You can use it as a foundation for your projects, as it is a simple, customizable, readable and -I wish- structured code.

 Network layers and the full architecture are not implemented in this public repo but there some helpful comments to guide every newbie.